 Scenario 3: Breakthrough (Probability: Low)

 China develops a domestic EUV alternative or a fundamentally different manufacturing approach that bypasses current limitations.
-Reports of a Chinese EUV prototype have circulated, as covered in the china-euv-lithography-prototype-analysis topic, but developing a production-grade EUV tool is an enormously complex engineering challenge that took ASML over a decade with global supply chain support.
+Reports of a Chinese EUV prototype have circulated, as covered in the China EUV Prototype: What It Proves And What It Does Not topic, but developing a production-grade EUV tool is an enormously complex engineering challenge that took ASML over a decade with global supply chain support.

 Even under an optimistic timeline, production-capable domestic EUV is years away.
 In the meantime, SMIC must work with what it has.